chriswendt/ietf/draft-ietf-stir-passport.md

 **6. Human Readability**

 JWT [RFC7519] and JWS [RFC7515] are defined to apply Base64 encoding to the Header and Claims sections.
 Many personal communications protocols, such as SIP and XMPP, generally utilize a "human readable" format to allow for ease of use and ease of operational debugging and monitoring.
 For these protocols, flexibility in the usage of Base64 encoding that obfuscates the readable JSON objects is a consideration.
-Therefore, specifications defining the usage of PASSporT MAY provide guidance on whether Base64 encoding can be eliminated from the construction of the PASSporT Header and Claim sections.
+Therefore, specifications defining the usage of PASSporT may provide guidance on whether Base64 encoding can be eliminated from the construction of the PASSporT Header and Claim sections.

 **7. Security Considerations**

-There are a number of security considerations required for preventing various attacks on the validity of a signature or the impersonation or reuse of a valid signature via a man-in-the-middle.

-**7.1 Validation of the Issuer and Certificate Signature**

-Use of X.509 based signatures for the JWT implies normal validation of the certificate ownership based on the binding of the public key certificate to the distinguished name representing the authorized originator.
-The iss field of the signed claim should also match this distinguished name of the certificate used for signing the verified token.

-**7.2 Avoidance of replay and cut and paste attacks**
+**7.1  Avoidance of replay and cut and paste attacks**

 There are a number of security considerations for use of the token for avoidance of replay and cut and paste attacks.
 Verified tokens must be sent along with other application level protocol information (e.g. for SIP an INVITE as defined in [RFC3261]).
 There should be a link between various information provided in the token and information provided by the application level protocol information.
 These would include:

 * "iat" claim should closely correspond to a date/time the message was originated.
 It should also be within a relative delta time that is reasonable for clock drift and transmission time characteristics associated with the application using the verified token.
-* "jti" claim could be used to exactly correspond to a unique identifier generated by originator of PASSporT
 * "term" claim is included to prevent the ability to use a previously originated message to send to another terminating party

 **8. IANA Considerations**